Makes about 18 large cookies. .

 1/2 teaspoon salt

 12 tablespoons (1 1/2 sticks) unsalted butter, melted and cooled until warm

-1 cup packed (7 oz) light brown sugar
+1 cup packed (7 ounces) light or dark brown sugar

 1/2 cup (3 1/2 ounces) granulated sugar

 1 large egg plus 1 egg yolk

 1-1 1/2 cups semisweet chocolate chips

 Preheat oven to 325 degrees F. Line 2 large baking sheets with parchment paper, baking mat, or spray them with nonstick cooking spray.